 At the outbreak of the Revolution, the Green Mountain Boys signed on quickly, thinking this may be their opportunity to negotiate a separation and statehood for what would become Vermont.
 Their biggest contribution came in May 1775, when fewer than 100 men, under joint command of Ethan Allen and, future blaggard himself, Benedict Arnold, captured the British fort at Ticonderoga.

-Fort Ticonderoga was built by the French to defend their property in Canada but was captured within three years by the British during the French & Indian War in the bloodiest known battle in North America until the Civil War.
+The French built Fort Ticonderoga to defend their property in Canada.
+However, British forces captured the fort three years later during the French & Indian War.
+It was the bloodiest known battle in North America until the US Civil War.

 The Green Mountain Boys (and Arnold) rowed across Lake Champlain early in the morning of May 10 and surprised an understaffed garrison, quickly overtaking the site.